Dr Fabien Paillusson - Programme Leader

 Students on this course are encouraged to obtain and undertake work placements independently in the UK or overseas during their studies, providing hands-on experience in industry.
 These can range from a few weeks to a full year if students choose the sandwich year option.
 Placements may be conducted with external research institutions (which can be overseas).
 The option is subject to availability and selection criteria set by the industry or external institution.
 When undertaking optional placements, students will be required to cover their transport, accommodation, and general living costs.

 This programme currently meets the educational requirements of the Chartered Mathematician designation.
 This is awarded by the Institute of Mathematics and its Applications (IMA), when it is followed by subsequent training and experience in employment to obtain equivalent competences to those specified by the Quality Assurance Agency for taught Master’s degrees.
-Accreditation for expires during the 2021/2022 academic year.
-The University intends to renew the accreditation so that it is valid for students commencing their studies in 2022/2023.
 The BSc (Hons) Mathematics and Physics programme is also accredited by the Institute of Physics (IOP).

 "There is a wealth of materials provided by lecturers for independent study, they also show you where to find infomation beyond the scope of the module if you are interested and want to learn more."Margaret-Ann Withington, MPhys Mathematics and Physics student.